Alyx-Learbott/openclaw-voice-widget/VOICE-IMPROVEMENT-PLAN.md

 Caveats: heavy for this SER9 setup, more moving parts, likely not the first local experiment unless we specifically want to evaluate tag-driven emotion.

-### Dia: great for dialogue/nonverbals, not ideal as Alyx's default voice
+### Dia: great for dialogue/nonverbals, not ideal as Agent's default voice

 Dia generates realistic dialogue, supports audio conditioning and tags like `(laughs)`, `(sighs)`, `(clears throat)`, etc. Good for storytime/dialogue experiments.